Mamadou Dia: Church and state relations during the Dia Premiership

 When Léopold Senghor (Catholic) and Mamadou Dia (Muslim) led Senegal to independence, they had very clear ideas of what ideological and philosophical values would form the basis of the new State.
 African socialism, spirituality, and secularism were the concepts to guide the country towards modernity and development with a spirit of tolerance and pluralism to define their project.
 The two figures were both fundamentally convinced of both the necessity of a secular state and that religious fervor is an essential cultural energy for achieving modernization.
-As such, they charged themselves and their public, the nation’s institutions, the party, and especially those involved in political discourse altogether with the mission of realizing the ideal of a nation uplifted by the spirit, committed to secularism and thus, ultimately, prosperous.
+As such, they charged themselves and their public, the nation's institutions, the party, and especially those involved in political discourse altogether with the mission of realizing the ideal of a nation uplifted by the spirit, committed to secularism and thus, ultimately, prosperous.

 For example, Dia’s reflections on Islam (like those contained in his Islam, African Societies and Industrial Culture) are useful to understand the degree of faith he had in this spiritual socialism as a motivating force of development in Senegal.

 “Islam must remind the Muslim world […] that if it is required to act, it is so that one may fulfill oneself, that one may achieve even richer being.
 For industrial development to be a boon and not the ruin of mankind, it is crucial that it retain a human dimension, that it not give rise to a new kind of slavery under the pretense of promoting productivity or efficacy, that it not create progress that is in reality perversion, desire of well-being and not of better-being […]”

 It is the philosophy of a modern Islam actively participating in a process of transformation of itself and of the world in conformity with demands of justice.

-This interpretation of secularization put Senegal out of the heir of France (where takes the form of a permanent hostility to any manifestation of religion) and more in Anglo-Saxon model of relation between church and State: aim to guarantee the autonomy of religious communities.
+This interpretation of secularization removed Senegal as the heir of France (where secularization takes the form of a permanent hostility to any manifestation of religion) and placed it closer to an Anglo-Saxon model of relations between church and State, aiming to guarantee the autonomy of religious communities.

 Unfortunately for the two leaders, the reality differed from their hopes for the newly independent Senegal when they undertook their work.
 Senghor and Dia had to renounce to their ideas somewhat and accept a compromise with the Marabouts to guarantee their political support, especially during elections (which thus became an integral part of Senegalese political life).
 Eventually, the boundaries between religion and politics in the public sphere blurred more than they hoped would happen initially.